-The Transaction Service and the Active Contract Service provide offsets of the ledger end, as well as of transactions, and of Active Contracts snapshots respectively; such offsets can be passed unchanged to prune calls.
+The Transaction Service and the Active Contract Service provide offsets of the ledger end of the Transactions, and of Active Contracts snapshots respectively.
+Such offsets can be passed unchanged to prune calls, as long as they are lexicographically lower than the current ledger end.